OGGraham/Optimisation/README.md

 # Optimisation
 LP solver for Fractional Clique Cover &amp; Shannon Entropy for graphs.

+You will need the following packages installed: networkx, pulp, fractions

 Run the python file and follow the on instructions in the CLI.

 Create your own graph or load one of the examples.